martellaj/Trellookify/README.md

 ## Feedback

 For any issues, comments, or general feedback, simply add an issue to the [Issues section](https://github.com/martellaj/Trellookify/issues) of this repository or contact me on [Twitter](http://www.twitter.com/martellaj).

+## Resources

+* For more information about Office Add-ins, check out [dev.office.com](http://dev.office.com/).
+* This app was built using the Office Add-in Yeoman generator.
+Check it out on [GitHub](https://github.com/OfficeDev/generator-office).